Dear Graduate Student:

 You will see representations of these four pillars around the campus–on the front of Memorial Hall and surrounding the main entrance to our Leatherby Libraries.
 The most visual symbolization of the four pillars is the Marion Halfacre Fountain, the dramatic focal point of Fahmy Attallah Piazza.
-Each pillar of the Marion Halfacre Fountain is inscribed with the words of my friend, the poet and psychologist Fahmy Attallah, from his book “Beauty of Being.”
+Each pillar of the Marion Halfacre Fountain is inscribed with the words of Fahmy Attallah – poet, psychologist and friend of Chapman – from his book “Beauty of Being.”
 I hope you will make a point of reading his verses soon–and often–during your time at Chapman.
 Here is one of Dr. Attallah's poems that is a particular favorite of mine:

 Progress and success need you to be: